 More than anything, this is what Kalaw is known for, especially the multi-day "Kalaw to Inle Lake" trek.
 But there is a lot more than that too.
-The temperatures and beautiful scenery make Kalaw ideal for little treks, especially given its proximity to other popular sites on the tourist track.
+The temperatures and beautiful scenery of "Pineland" make Kalaw ideal for little treks, especially given its proximity to other popular sites on the tourist track.

 Weather wise, trekking is best in the dry winter season of Nov - Feb.